 According to the National Spinal Cord Injury Statistical Center, there are an estimated 40,000 new cases of spinal cord injuries every year in the United States.
 An estimated 38% of spinal cord injuries are caused by car accidents thereby making car accidents the leading cause of spinal cord injuries nationwide.

-Spinal cord injuries are usually caused by trauma that results in the spinal cord being either bruised, partially torn or completely torn.
+Spinal cord injuries are usually caused by trauma that results in the spinal cord is either bruised, partially torn, or completely torn.
 Since your spinal cord acts as a conduit that allows your brain to communicate with other parts of your body, any damage to your spinal cord can and usually does result in either temporary or permanent paralysis.
 Due to this, spinal cord injuries can be divided into two categories, complete and incomplete.

 - Incomplete Spinal Cord Injuries: This type of injury is categorized by only a partial paralysis below the injury site.
-You could have more motor functioning or feeling on one side your body than the other or have more functioning in one of your body parts on one side than the other such as the ability to move or feel your left leg but not your right.
+You could have more motor functioning or feeling on one side of your body than the other or have more functioning in one of your body parts on one side than the other such as the ability to move or feel your left leg but not your right.

 - Complete Spinal Cord Injuries: Complete spinal cord injuries result in complete paralysis below the injury site.
 The resulting paralysis from a complete spinal cord injury affects both sides of the body equally and results in a loss of both movement and sensation.